Czzzech/aulinks/README.md

 There are many hardcoding) Sorry for that but no time for refactoring!

-Cheers it was amazing and interesting!
+Thanks a lot!!!
+It was very interesting!